vjardin/php-bonjour/README.md

 # start

 It is a demo about the usage of [ext_skel.php](https://github.com/php/php-src/blob/master/ext/ext_skel.php).
-This tool was signifcantly revamped and updates since PHP 7.3.
+This tool was signifcantly revamped and updated since PHP 7.3.
 It should be used to start a skeleton of PHP extension that can run on both Linux (bonjour.so) and windows (php-bonjour.dll).

 # step 1